 Can't read Korean yet?
 Click here to learn for free in about 60 minutes!

 Korean History of Independence Day

 Since then, Korea has gone through a lot.
 The country has been invaded countless times and undergone many hardships.
-One of the worst periods in Korean history happened in the first half of the 20th century, when Korea became a colony of Japan.
-Under Japanese rule, people were forced to have Japanese names, and many Koreans were forcibly conscripted to provide labor for Japan, and were also forcibly drafted into the Japanese army towards the end of the Second World War.
+One of the worst periods in Korean history happened in the first half of the 20th century when Korea became a colony of Japan.
+Under Japanese rule, people were forced to have Japanese names, and many Koreans were forcibly conscripted to provide labor for Japan and were also forcibly drafted into the Japanese army towards the end of the Second World War.
 During the time of Japanese oppression, many Koreans stood up against the Japanese, and often paid for their defiance with their lives.
 Samil Day, on March 1st, commemorates one of the most important uprisings of this period.
-On Samil Day, several Korean nationalists declared Korea independent, however the struggle for independence would continue for another 25 years until Korea actually gained its freedom.
+On Samil Day, several Korean nationalists declared Korea independent, however, the struggle for independence would continue for another 25 years until Korea actually gained its freedom.

-The day when Korea finally through off its Japanese rulers is Korean Independence Day.
+The day when Korea finally threw off its Japanese rulers is Korean Independence Day.
 In 1945, Korea was finally liberated from its occupation, and exactly three years later, on August 15th 1948, the Republic of Korea was officially established.

 August 15th is celebrated by many countries as the day when Japan was defeated and the Second World War finally came to an end.
 Known as V-J Day, or Victory over Japan day, this day marks the day that Japan announced its surrender.
 With Japan’s surrender, Korea could finally gain its independence.
 In the USA, V-J day is celebrated in September when the Japanese formally signed a declaration of surrender, rather than the day when Japan announced its surrender.